Richards Packaging Income Fund (RPI.UN) to Issue Monthly Dividend of $0.11 on March 14th

 Richards Packaging Income Fund (TSE:RPI.UN – Get Rating) announced a monthly dividend on Monday, February 27th, TickerTech reports.
-Stockholders of record on Tuesday, March 14th will be paid a dividend of 0.11 per share on Tuesday, March 14th.
+Investors of record on Tuesday, March 14th will be paid a dividend of 0.11 per share on Tuesday, March 14th.
 This represents a $1.32 dividend on an annualized basis and a dividend yield of 3.52%.
-The ex-dividend date is Monday, February 27th.
+The ex-dividend date of this dividend is Monday, February 27th.

 Richards Packaging Income Fund Price Performance